Lincolnshire’s section 19 policy

 Timescales

-There are no statutory timescales for considering a request.
-However, as the child is out of school, it is important to:
+There are no statutory timescales for considering a request, however, as the child is out of school, it is important to prioritise consideration and make an informed decision as soon as possible.

-• acknowledge receipt of the request within five working days
+We aim to acknowledge receipt of the request within 5 working days.

-This may not always be possible.
-It is important to communicate regularly with the requester to keep them informed of progress towards a decision and outcomes.
+We aim to communicate the outcome decision of the Section 19 Panel meeting within 5 working days of the Panel.
+This may not always be possible, and we aim to communicate regularly with the requester to keep them informed of progress towards a decision and outcomes.

 Possible outcomes